Energy key topics

 - There is no single way of implementing ‘smart grids’ but common themes are emerging internationally.
 There is significant opportunity to make wide use of fast communications, advanced materials and power electronics devices.
 Ideas to use these techniques are being developed and include, for example, better use of existing assets by means of ‘dynamic line rating’, intelligent controls to intercept faults and minimise the number of customers affected, and new control systems that enable distributed generation to be connected without the ‘reverse power flows’ causing problems with system voltages.

-- The IET supports the deployment of smart meters as enablers of change in the UK energy sector.
-Smart meters are an important part of the IET’s vision for more flexible and efficient energy supply infrastructures, particularly for electricity.
-As such the deployment programme for smart meters must be designed and implemented as part of a wider plan for smart energy grids.
+- The IET supports the deployment of smart meters as part of a more flexible and efficient energy supply infrastructure, particularly for electricity.
+As such the deployment programme for smart meters must be designed and implemented as part of a wider plan for a smart energy grid.

 - The costs of many renewable technologies such as solar have been falling rapidly.
-In the UK the probable dominant future renewable technology is offshore wind.
+In the UK the probable dominant future renewable technology is offshore wind on account of its scalability.
 This is currently high-cost, but the industry is currently implementing cost reduction plans to bring costs to a comparable level to other low carbon technologies on a £/MWh basis.
-However for this to work, large scale deployment will be needed.
+However for this to work, large scale and planned deployment will be needed.
+A further technology with potential to contribute at scale with known technology is tidal range.

 - The UK Government’s proposed approach is relatively incremental and is likely to set the UK on the right road towards meeting targets, but moving too slowly to assist the global battle against predicted climate change.
 If the targets are to be taken seriously, much stronger leadership from government will be needed.
 It may also need some level of government intervention in underpinning developments to attract supplier interest.